A Brief History of Leech Lake Tribal College

 The college moved classrooms and administration to the former Cass Lake High School building in the fall of 1994, resulting in an increased student enrollment of 196.
 These students were enrolled in two year Associate of Arts transfer degree programs, or in two-year technical programs leading to an Associate of Applied Science degree, or in one-year vocational programs.

-Today, Leech Lake Tribal College (including the Red Lake Campus) includes approximately 60 faculty, staff, administrators, and 350 students.
-Most of our students come from the Leech Lake and Red Lake Reservations.
+Today, Leech Lake Tribal College includes approximately 50 faculty, staff, administrators, and 200 students.
+Most of our students come from the Leech Lake Reservation.
 Approximately 5% of the student population is non-Indian.
 The college was accredited as a post-secondary Vocational School in 1993.
 The college was awarded candidacy status with the Higher Learning Commission of the North Central Association in 2002 for its associate degree programs, and continued candidacy in 2004.
 Full accreditation status was granted on September 26, 2006 for the maximum initial accreditation period of five years, with no focus visits required.